 Williston, ND – Nurses at CHI St. Alexius Health Williston are being honored with The DAISY Award for Extraordinary Nurses ®.
 The award is part of the DAISY Foundation's mission to recognize the extraordinary, compassionate nursing care they provide patients and families every day.

-The DAISY Award recipient of November is Brenda Brost, RN on Same Day Surgery.
-Brost’s nomination letter from a previous patient praised her professionalism and welcoming personality.
+The DAISY Award recipient of November is Meghan Blaney, RN in the Emergency Department .
+Blaney’s nomination letter from a previous patient praised her care and attentiveness.

 The DAISY Foundation is a not-for-profit organization, established in memory of J. Patrick Barnes, by members of his family.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but not uncommon auto-immune disease.
 (DAISY is an acronym for Diseases Attacking the Immune System.)
 The care Patrick and